Once past Istanbul, the world changes scaleNicolas Bouvier

 Yes.
 Lonely Planet calls it a “peerless online travel guide to the region”, while Bradt Guides says it is ”the most comprehensive online guide to travelling the Silk Road”.
 Founder and editor of Wired Magazine Kevin Kelly thinks we are “highly reliable, immensely helpful, and always inspiring.”

 Once you know what is on offer, it’s time to start planning!
-Our itinerary page gives tips for those looking at a big East-West trip across Eurasia, and links out to more detailed regional itineraries.
+Our itinerary page gives tips for those looking at a big East-West trip across Eurasia, as well as for anyone with a more modest time frame.

 Reading is always a good way to get inspired and find ideas that can pull you deeper into a particular place or culture; we have a big list of books from travelogues to politics on the Silk Road and per country.